-Seeing that there is a non negligible amount of secondary photons left in accepted Monte Carlo, the next cut that will be applied to all of the data is a P Vs θ cut, where P < 500 MeV/c and $\theta < 12^{\circ}$.
-After enforcing these cuts on all photons, the distribution of number of photons reconstructed in an event versus $\gamma\gamma$ invariant mass is shown once again in Figure [4.42].
-It is easy to see that most of the η signal has migrated to the two photon bin and simultaneously much of the secondarybackground has been reduced in the accepted Monte Carlo data set.
+Seeing that there is still a non negligible amount of secondary photons left in accepted Monte Carlo and bggen, the next cut that will be applied to all of the data is a P Vs θ cut, where P < 500 MeV/c and $\theta < 12$ After enforcing these cuts on all photons, the distribution of number of photons reconstructed in an event versus $\gamma_1 \gamma_2$ Invariant Mass is shown once again in Figure [4.44].
+It is easy to see that most, if not all of the η signal has migrated to the two photon bin and simultaneously much of the secondary background has been reduced in all data sets.
 Due to this, a two photon cut is now necessary to do in order to reduce some of the left over background at higher number of reconstructed photons per event.